Biacco42/Ergo42/README.md

 ![Ergo42](https://raw.githubusercontent.com/Biacco42/Ergo42/readme/readme_image/ergo42_image.jpg)

 _Caution!
-Ergo42 after version 2.0.0 is not compatible with version 1 series design.
-If you build Ergo42 version 1 series, please refer to the 1.x branch._
+Ergo42 after version 3.0.0 Towel is not compatible with both version 1 and 2 series design.
+If you build Ergo42 not version 3 Towel series, please refer to the 1.x or 2.x branch._

 # Parts